justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/managing-product-visibility/README.md

 ![Unpublished U-Joint](./images/02.png)

-The product is not searchable in the catalog.
+The product is no longer searchable in the catalog.

 ## Expiring a Product

-Expiring a product works in a similar fashion.
-When a product has an expiration date, the product is no longer visible in the store's front page.
 To expire a product:

 1. Navigate to _Control Panel_ → _Commerce_ → _Products_.
 1. Click on a product (for example, _U-Joint_).